jolin-io/WhereTraits.jl/README.md

 ### MethodError
 Currently if you made a mistake in your traits definition, you get a pretty incomprehensible error.
 What you see is merely an implementation detail and it is on the roadmap to give a nice user-friendly error-handling instead.

+### Keyword arguments
+Keyword arguments are at the moment not support for WhereTraits dispatch.
+They are just passed through.

+It is planned to support Keyword arguments in some future release.

 ### Symbol Level

 The extended where syntax is currently implemented on **symbol level**, which is why traits functions like `Base.IteratorSize` and the non-qualified `IteratorSize` (assuming you imported `import Base:IteratorSize`) are treated as two different functions, despite being the same.
 So for now try to only use the one style or the other.